|

 Questions to consider:

-1. Which are the most usual places for swallowed foreign bodies to be lodged?
+- Which are the most usual places for swallowed foreign bodies to be lodged?

-The piriform recess and the valleculae on either side of the median glosso-epiglottic fold.
+The piriform recess and the valleculae on either side of the median glosso-epiglottic fold.- What is the piriform recess?

 This is a small, pear-shaped depression of the laryngopharyngeal cavity on each side of the inlet of the larynx.
 It is separated from the inlet by the aryepiglottic fold.
 Laterally the piriform recess is bounded by the medial surfaces of the thyroid cartilage and the thyrohyoid membrane.
-The branches of the internal laryngeal and inferior laryngeal nerves (continuation of recurrent laryngeal) lie deep to the mucous membrane of the piriform recess.
+The branches of the internal laryngeal and inferior laryngeal nerves (continuation of recurrent laryngeal) lie deep to the mucous membrane of the piriform recess.- Fish bones and other foreign bodies may pierce the mucous membrane of the recess and cause injury to the internal laryngeal nerve.
+What are the possible consequences of this injury?

 Injury to the internal laryngeal nerve will result in anesthesia of the laryngeal mucous membrane as far inferiorly as the vocal folds.